Michigan travel guide

-This Midwest state has more natural features than it knows what to do with.
+Michigan has more natural features than it knows what to do with.
 Once used by fur traders and loggers, Michigan’s 300-plus rivers are now perfect paddling territory.
 Then there are the 5,149km (3,200 miles) of shoreline and 11,000 inland lakes, where you can hook hefty trout and monster salmon or take a cruise.
 Oh, and did we mention the 120,000 hectares (300,000 acres) of sand dunes?

 250,493 sq km (96,716 sq miles).

 67.1 per sq km.